Music (MUSC)

 Equiv To: MUSC 2182

-Participation in a Faculty of Music Ensemble other than the one designated in MUSC 2180 or MUSC 2184 (placement to be determined by the Ensemble Committee).
+Participation in a Faculty of Music Ensemble other than the one designated in MUSC 2180 or MUSC 2184 appropriate to the student's major practical study area.
+(Ensemble audition normally required.
+Check audition requirements for specific ensembles on the Faculty website.)

 PR/CR: A minimum grade of C is required unless otherwise indicated.